Spacing the columns to align both horizontally was a challenge, but googling and reviewing others similar designs helped.

 - add a tiny bit more padding on the bars so they're slimmer

-0 - @ejionautSubmitted about 2 years ago
+0 - @ejionautSubmitted over 2 years ago

 I'm still currently playing around with grids.
 For this exercise, I am not sure why the container wasn't wrapping when I adjusted the size.
 So I just set the column flow to row when adjusted.